 “I love country inns and pubs which is why I now own and run them, but even I find it hard to know where to look for good recommendations.
 There are many excellent sites that include inns but none that completely specialise and focus on the growing sector of high quality pubs with rooms.
 At last Inn Places has uniquely addressed this niche, providing a simple one-stop shop where guests can get useful, well-curated information, including add-ons such as the excellent Food Trails, researched by some of the best writers in the industry”

 For all the latest offers and insider knowledge:

 SIGN UP TO OUR NEWSLETTER FOR ALL THE LATEST OFFERS AND INSIDER KNOWLEDGESIGN UP

 Meet the team

-David Hancock – MANAGING DIRECTOR
+David Hancock – FOUNDER